RomelTibay/RomelTibay/README.md

 git pull
-Updates current local working brance with all new commits from the corresponding remote brance on GitHub.
+Description: Updates current local working brance with all new commits from the corresponding remote brance on GitHub.
 Combination of git fetch and git merge

 git reset [commit]
-Undoes all commits after [commit], preserving changes locally
+Description: Undoes all commits after [commit], preserving changes locally